purijatin/njexl_wiki/01-Language-Features.md

 ## Anonymous Functions and Lambda's.

 Do not worry.
 We are not geeks.
-We are way practical - and hence we actually use it in a way people understand what it is.
+We are way too practical - and hence we actually use it in a way people understand what it is.
 Inside any for-loop one generally runs a condition and does something extra.
 It would be good if the for loop becomes implicit and then one can only write the condition and the extra thing.

 That thing is called anonymous function.

     // classic sql --> this way.
     y = select{ where ( $ > 2 ) { $=$*10 } }( 1, 2, 3 )

 We are filtering  everything that is (>= 2) within the list specified.
 For the set operations we are using int() of every value as the key.